top of page

 it feels light.

-A daily life that does not constrain you — but frees you.
+An everyday life that does not constrict you, but frees you.

 Provision in Eden does not mean